sebastiaanluca/laravel-module-loader/README.md

 - In /resources/views or /modules/YourModule/resources/views
 - Prefixed with the module name (converted to _snake\_case_): `view('your-module::subdirectory.view')` (subdirectory optional, provided as example)

+## Configuration

+### Runtime autoloading

+This package supports runtime autoloading of all modules and their non-namespaced database directories.
+A bit slower, but you don't have to keep your composer.json updated.

+Enable `runtime_autoloading` in the package's configuration and remove your module entries from composer.json's autoload sections.

 ## License